About the Postgraduate Programme

 • The ability to identify, assess and evaluate digital solutions to solve complex problems through appropriate use of research methodologies.

-• The skills and capacity to analyse facts, situations and settings and apply creative and inventive thinking to reimagine digital solutions and new capabilities to transform health and care services in Scotland.
+• The skills and capacity to analyse facts, situations and settings and apply creative and inventive thinking to reimagine digital solutions and new capabilities to transform health and social care services in Scotland.

 • The ability to articulate and effectively explain the processes of digital transformation and adapt communication styles for different situations and audiences, including the citizens of Scotland.